albertkuo/blog/content/new.md

 title: new? start here
 ---

-Here is a starting page for my blog.
-As you can see, it's a work in progress.
-I hope to write something more useful here soon.
+Here is a temporary starting page for my blog.
+It's a work in progress and there is not much to see, but feel free to head over to [posts](/post) and read what I've written so far.
+I hope to say something more useful here soon.